 Immigration law is different from other areas of law.
 If you have a car accident, the lawyer can do a free consultation, because he will be paid from the amount of money he wins in the case.
 In immigration cases, if you win, you get to stay in the U.S. Immigration cases are highly technical, require serious expertise, proper analysis, and proper preparation.
 They require extensive documentation.
 To provide that requires more than a 15 minute free “consultation.”

 Why should I get a strategy session now; I can wait.

-Even if we don’t need to get prior records, don’t wait to meet with us until you want to get married this weekend in another country and bring him back with you, because that will not happen.
+Even if we don’t need to get prior records, don’t wait to meet with us until you want to get married this weekend in another country and bring your spouse with you, because that will not happen.
 Please have a strategy session with us right away to avoid increased stress at the time of your wedding, or starting school or a new job.
-Don’t wait.

 Don’t I just need to know the form to fill out?

 Immigration law is not only complicated but extensive.
 There is a very large body of law that comes from numerous different sources including USCIS, ICE, CBP, DOL, DOS, EOIR, and federal courts, not to mention policy guidance and government memorandums.
 Not only is there a huge amount of law involved in immigration cases, that law is continuously changing, and procedures change even faster!
 It is often stated the immigration law is now more complicated even than the tax code, and in fact is the most complicated and technical area of law in the country.